If You Eat Something Bad- How Long Before Diarrhea? | Quick Gut Facts

 • Sustained diarrhea lasting more than three days.

-• Dizziness or signs of dehydration such as dry mouth and decreased urination.
+• Dizziness or signs of dehydration such as dry mouth, very little urination, or feeling lightheaded when standing.

-Early intervention prevents complications from severe dehydration or invasive infections requiring antibiotics.
+Early intervention prevents complications from severe dehydration or invasive infections requiring medical care.

 If You Eat Something Bad- How Long Before Diarrhea?
 Key Takeaways for Prevention